Do you owe money to Court Enforcement Services?

 - Will Court Enforcement Services come to my house to collect debts?

-- What rights do Court Enforcement Services have?
+- What rights do High Court Enforcement Services have?

 - Will Court Enforcement Services try to enter my home?

 - Can Court Enforcement Services remove goods from my home?